Why Was The Gettysburg Address So Important

 Q: Why is the phrase "government of the people, by the people, for the people" so important?

 A: The phrase "government of the people, by the people, for the people" encapsulates the essence of democratic governance.
-It emphasizes the idea that government should be based on the consent of the governed and that it should serve the interests of the people.
+But it emphasizes the idea that government should be based on the consent of the governed and that it should serve the interests of the people.
 This phrase has become a rallying cry for democratic movements around the world.

 Q: How does the Gettysburg Address relate to contemporary issues?